pklinehan/ifd-band-project-wsite/README.md

 The desktop (large device) behaviour was tested in the Chrome browser window.
 For each device, each page was checked to make sure it displayed correctly and operated correctly.
 For each display the text sizing, field sizing, menu operation and page layout (e.g. text filled device screen) was tested.
+After this testing, the website was tested on an actual iPhone 5 and Ipad.

 Code from other sources
 -----------------------